 The stronger the material, the more difficult it is to crack.
 The door and walls should ideally be solid steel and at least ¼” to ½” thick.
 The weight of a steel safe also is a deterrent to those who might try to remove the entire safe by force.

-Better safe than sorry; here are the top 5 best wall safes that the Groom+Style review team recommends.
+Better safe than sorry; here are the top 5 best wall safes that the Your House Garden review team recommends.
 We’re not including safes that cost a thousand dollars or more, since they may be UL-rated but will also be beyond the price range of most shoppers.

 1. AMSEC WFS149E5 Fire Wall Safe

 The WFS149E5 is designed to easily fit between 16” o/c wall studs, with pre-drilled anchor holes as well as a built-in flange.
 The one thing to consider, however, is that since the safe is 13½” deep it may not be a good fit for all homes.
 If you opt for this top-of-the-line fireproof wall safe, it’s advisable to consult a professional installer.

-This AMSEC safe is the clear choice of the Groom+Style review team, for those willing to spend extra to ensure their valuables are safe against burglars and fire.
+This AMSEC safe is the clear choice of the Your House Garden review team for those willing to spend extra to ensure their valuables are safe against burglars and fire.